 This book explores the integration of these various theories with a theoretical model of the economy and how this forms a theory that can be identified as heterodox microeconomics.
 It will be of interest to both postgraduates and researchers.

-List of figures, List of tables, Glossary, Preface, Chapter 1 The making of heterodox microeconomics, Chapter 2 Structure, agency, and modeling the economy, Chapter 3 The business enterprise: structures, Chapter 4 The business enterprise: agency and causal mechanisms, Chapter 5 Markets and demand for the social product, Chapter 6 Competition, the market price, and market governance, Chapter 7 Microeconomics and the social provisioning process, Chapter 8 The role of microeconomics in heterodox economics: a view of a heterodox micro theorist,Appendix 1 Heterodox Microeconomics Course Syllabus, Appendix 2 Narrative-Qualitative-Analytical Problem Sets, Bibliography, Index
+List of figures, List of tables, Preface, Notations and abbreviations, Chapter 1 The making of heterodox microeconomics, Chapter 2 Structure, agency, and modeling the economy, Chapter 3 The business enterprise: structures, Chapter 4 The business enterprise: agency and causal mechanisms, Chapter 5 Markets and demand for the social product, Chapter 6 Competition, the market price, and market governance, Chapter 7 Microeconomics and the social provisioning process, Chapter 8 The role of microeconomics in heterodox economics: a view of a heterodox micro theorist,Appendix 1 Heterodox Microeconomics Course Syllabus, Appendix 2 Narrative-Qualitative-Analytical Problem Sets, Bibliography, Index

 Over the past two decades, the intellectual agendas of heterodox economists have taken a decidedly pluralist turn.
 Leading thinkers have begun to move beyond the established paradigms of Austrian, feminist, Institutional-evolutionary, Marxian, Post Keynesian, radical, social, and Sraffian economics—opening up new lines of analysis, criticism, and dialogue among dissenting schools of thought.
 This cross-fertilization of ideas is creating a new generation of scholarship in which novel combinations of heterodox ideas are being brought to bear on important contemporary and historical problems.